 The Company's head office and principal business address is Suite 1507 - 1030 West Georgia Street, Vancouver, British Columbia, V6E 2Y3.

 2. Basis of Preparation

 Statement of Compliance

-These condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and in accordance with International Accounting Standard ("IAS") IAS 34 "Interim Financial Reporting".
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").